Onedean/AttnTUL/README.md

 --grid_size 40/80/120/160/200
 ```

-Note that in order to save the time of follow-up researchers, we store the processed data in the pkl file.
-You can use it directly by setting parameter read_pkl to True, or set it to False, and process the original data first (eg: gowalla).
+In order to save the time of follow-up researchers, we store the processed data in the pkl file.
+You can use it directly by setting parameter read_pkl to True, or set it to False, and process the original data first (e.g. gowalla).

 # Notice